“He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish” (opening line).

 “He looked across the sea and knew how alone he was now.
 But he could see the prisms in the deep dark water and the line stretching ahead and the strange undulation of the calm.
 The clouds were building up now for the trade wind and he looked ahead and saw a flight of wild ducks etching themselves against the sky over the water, then blurring, then etching again and he knew no man was ever alone on the sea” (60-61).

-William Faulkner, at the time Hemingway’s greatest literary rival, praised The Old Man and the Sea in the following single paragraph review published in Shenandoah Magazine (a major literary magazine of Washington and Lee University):
+William Faulkner, Hemingway’s greatest literary rival at the time, praised The Old Man and the Sea in the following single paragraph review published in Shenandoah Magazine (a major literary magazine of Washington and Lee University):

 “His best.
 Time may show it to be the best single piece of any of us, I mean his and my contemporaries.
 This time, he discovered God, a Creator.
 Until now, his men and women had made themselves, shaped themselves out of their own clay; their victories and defeats were at the hands of each other, just to prove to themselves or one another how tough they could be.
 But this time, he wrote about pity: about something somewhere that made them all: the old man who had to catch the fish and then lose it, the fish that had to be caught and then lost, the sharks which had to rob the old man of his fish; made them all and loved them all and pitied them all.
 It’s all right.
 Praise God that whatever made and loves and pities Hemingway and me kept him from touching it any further.”